camunda/camunda-docs-static/get-started/content/spring.md

 </bean>
 ```

-## Start a process instance from a Spring bean
+## Start a Process Instance from a Spring Bean

 The next step consists of starting a process instance from a Spring Bean.
 We will simply add a Spring Bean to the application context which injects to the process engine and starts a single process instance from an `afterPropertiesSet()` Method: